EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Use the session identifier S_V to retrieve the protocol state.

+* For EC2 curves, validate that E_V is a valid point by verifying that there is a solution to the curve definition for the given parameter 'x'.

 * Verify message_3 as specified in {{sym-msg3-form}} where COSE_Encrypt0 is decrypted and verified as defined in section 5.3 of {{I-D.ietf-cose-msg}}, with AEAD_V, K_3, and IV_3.

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.

 * Pass APP_3 to the application.

 # Error Handling {#error}